 3011A | Call-to-action is missing/inaccessible | There is no call-to-action URL provided in the campaign description, or the URL provided is inaccessible.
 You must provide evidence of a compliant opt-in process via either a live opt-in URL or a URL to a hosted opt-in image (screenshot or mock-up).
 Update the call-to-action description to include the call-to-action URL and resubmit. | See the CTIA best principles for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.5 Choice and Consent |

-3012A | Call to action appears to have multiple types of opt ins in a single CTA which does not make SMS consent optional or clear. | All CTA's must obtain consent via the proper consent mechanism for SMS.
-Update and resubmit. | This requirement is based on precedence (previously reviewed, approved and rejected programs) and inference.
+3012A | Call-to-action appears to have multiple types of opt ins in a single CTA which does not make SMS consent optional or clear. | All CTA's must obtain consent via the proper consent mechanism for SMS.
+Update and resubmit. | This requirement is based on precedence (previously reviewed, approved, and rejected programs) and inference.
 CTA's for multiple types of communication are not considered clear and concise or an appropriate consent mechanism as the end user cannot select to ONLY receive SMS messages or NOT receive SMS messages but receive other types of messages.
 See the CTIA best principles for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.5 Choice and Consent |

-Call to Action (Opt in obtained via in market on web URL or provided in screenshot/media file)
+Call-to-action (opt-in obtained via in-market on web URL or provided in screenshot/media file)

-Error code | Rejection reason | Recommended action | Reference or documentation to support requirement |
+Error code | Rejection reason | Recommended action | Reference or documentation to support the requirement |

 3001B | Call-to-action (on website, or provide via screenshot/media file) does not obtain sufficient consent | All CTA's must obtain consent via proper consent mechanism.
 Update and resubmit. | See the CTIA Messaging Principles and Best Practices for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.4 Choice and Consent |